 - observe the central operations of the union

 - attend meetings with the Department, TAFE (and other organisations)

 - attend school and association meetings

 - prepare journal articles and research issues of concern to women

 - attend other union meetings – such as Unions NSW

 - work alongside substantive officers of the Federation.

 All financial women members of the Federation are eligible to nominate.

 HOW DO YOU NOMINATE?

-If you are interested in nominating for the project, you can discuss this with the Women’s Coordinator, your organiser, or other officer of the union.
+If you are interested in nominating for the program, you can discuss this with the Women’s Coordinator, your Organiser, or other officer of the union.
 Nomination forms can be downloaded from this page.
 You will need to indicate your prior Federation experience (positions held, attending Federation meetings, conferences, trade union training or activity in campaigns).
-Your nomination needs to be supported by the President, Secretary or Organiser of your Association, or by another Federation officer.
+Your nomination needs to be supported by the President, Secretary or Organiser of your Association.
 There is a space on the form for a statement from the person supporting your application.